richardsmythe/pyquantile/README.md

 pip install .

 ## Demo
 A python file named `test_pyquantile.py` is included.
-This file demonstrates pyquantile in action and plots the results against the exact quantile.
+This file demonstrates PyQuantile in action and plots the results against the exact quantile.
 Run it with `python .\test_pyquantile.py`.
-This simple script will show how pyquantile performs against an exact quantile.
+This simple script will show how PyQuantile performs against an exact quantile.
 With more data the absolute errors begin to even out the estimator becomes more accurate.

 ## Contributing